OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 Have participants read [Two-Factor Authentication for Newsrooms](https://source.opennews.org/articles/two-factor-authentication-newsrooms/) and [The 12 Days of 2FA: How to Enable Two-Factor Authentication For Your Online Accounts](https://www.eff.org/deeplinks/2016/12/12-days-2fa-how-enable-two-factor-authentication-your-online-accounts) -- both are good overviews of the process.

 If folks will be sharing unreliable wifi (eg. if you're at a conference center or hotel) encourage folks to install your preferred authenticator app in advance of the workshop.
-Make sure to include install links for iOS and Android versions in your pre-class communications.
+Make sure to include install links for iOS and Android versions in your pre-workshop communications.

 **What materials will the instructor need?**